 Life can sometimes lead us down unexpected paths, causing us to overlook important deadlines, such as the personal tax filing deadline.
 If the deadline for tax filing has passed and you failed to file your tax return by the deadline, there are still a few important things to know or keep in mind:

 - Late Filing Penalties: If you fail to file your tax return by the deadline, you might be subject to a late filing penalty.
 The penalty is usually calculated as a percentage of the balance owing on your return.
 The penalty is 5% of the balance owing plus 1% of the balance owing for each full month that the return is late, up to a maximum of 12 months.

 - Interest Charges: In addition to the late filing penalty, the CRA may charge interest on any outstanding balance owed.
 The interest is compounded daily and is based on the prescribed interest rates set by the government.

-- If you have filed late in the past three years, the penalty doubles: 10 per cent of the amount owed plus two per cent per month to a maximum of 20 months.
+- If you have filed late in the past three years: The penalty doubles, 10% of income you failed to report in the current year plus 2% per month to a maximum of 20 months.

 - If you have been ill or there are other circumstances beyond your control that kept you from filing on time, you can apply for a break.
 The CRA may consider waiving or reducing penalties and interest if you have a valid reason for missing the deadline.
 You would need to provide supporting documentation and apply for relief.